Jenn-Air Wall Oven Sabbath Mode and F3 Error Code Troubleshooting Guide

 Power Cycle Procedure

-- Locate the circuit breaker serving the wall oven.
-Most wall ovens are on a dedicated 40–50 amp circuit breaker.
+- Locate the circuit breaker for the wall oven; it’s typically on a dedicated 40–50 amp circuit.

 - Switch the breaker to the OFF position.
-If you’re unsure which breaker controls the oven, look for one labeled “Oven,” “Range,” or “Kitchen,” or test by turning breakers off one at a time until the oven’s control panel goes dark.
+If you’re unsure which breaker controls the oven, look for one labeled “Oven,” “Range,” or “Kitchen,” or test by turning breakers off one at a time.

 - Wait a minimum of 5 minutes.
-This allows residual electrical charge in the oven’s control board to dissipate completely.
+This allows any residual electrical charge to dissipate.

 - Switch the breaker back to ON.